2018 New England Food System Innovation Challenge

 Important Dates for Enterprise Teams

-* Monday, May 1st: Enterprise Team Registration Opens.
-Register here.
+* Monday, April15th: Enterprise Team Registration Opens.
+REGISTER HERE

 Eligibility – Enterprise Team

 - Be a new (very early or idea stage) initiative or an established enterprise proposing a new idea.

 - Present an innovative solution to get New England grown food and harvested seafood to local and regional markets – think aggregating, processing, distributing.
 The business does not need to be located in Maine.

 - Demonstrate a sustainable business model – profit or non – profit (both financial and ecological) offering a fair return to the farmer or fisherman with fair pay to the employees at a fair price to the buyer, while minimizing their carbon footprint.